equinor/radix-flux/README.md

 The Git repository contains the following top directories:

-- **clusters** dir contains the Flux configuration per cluster.
+- **clusters** directory contains the Flux configuration per cluster.
-- **components** dir contains all components deployed to the cluster with base configuration.
+- **components** directory contains all components deployed to the cluster with base configuration.

 ```
 ├── clusters